DerrickWest/config-monitor/README.md

     npm start monitor-dashboard

-When adding components into your dashboard, the config-monitor components will be avilable.
+When adding components into your dashboard, the config-monitor components will be available.